Understanding Borderline Personality Disorder (BPD): A Guide for Men

 What is Borderline Personality Disorder (BPD)?

 A borderline personality disorder is a mental health condition characterized by pervasive patterns of instability in interpersonal relationships, self-image, emotions, and impulsivity.
-People with BPD may experience intense mood swings, difficulty managing emotions, fear of abandonment, and an unstable sense of self.
+People with BPD may experience borderline personality disorder symptoms that include a wide range of clinical features, such as intense mood swings, difficulty managing emotions, fear of abandonment, and an unstable sense of self.

 These symptoms can lead to turbulent relationships, impulsive behaviors (such as substance abuse or risky sexual behavior), and frequent crises.